JacksonKuo/blog/_posts/2026-3-22-python-threading.markdown

 Also `args` accepts either a tuple or a list.

-Also, `import concurrent.futures` has `ThreadPoolExecutor` and is recommended so you don't accident forget to call `join`.
+Also `import concurrent.futures` has `ThreadPoolExecutor` and is recommended so you don't accident forget to call `join`.
 However the `ThreadPoolExecutor` uses the `executor.map()` which is kinda confusing to look at.

 #### Locks